ItoMasaki/turtlebot_bringup/README.md

 # ros2 for TurtleBot2_bringup
-This is the turtlebot2 bring up on Dashing(ROS2)
+This is the turtlebot2 bring up on Dashing.
+Now not supported Crystal.

 ## implimentation
  turtlebot2/commands/velocity - you can control by velocity which is based on Twist type.
+ turtlebot2/commands/reset_pose - able to reset pose (0, 0, 0) by send True.
  turtlebot2/odometry    - you can subscribe odometry.
  turtlebot2/imu     - you can subscribe inertial sensor data.